 The term of options granted under the 1996 Plan may not exceed ten years (five years in the case of an incentive stock option granted to an employee/director owning more than 10% of the voting stock of the Company) ("10% stockholder").
 The option price for incentive stock options cannot be less than 100% of the fair market value of the shares of common stock at the time the option is granted (110% for a 10% stockholder).
 Option terms and vesting periods were set by the Compensation Committee in its discretion.

-Notes to Financial Statements December 31, 2008 and 2007 Note D- Stockholders' equity (continued)
+Note D- Stockholders' equity (continued)

 The fair value of options on the date of grant is estimated using the Black-Scholes option-pricing model utilizing the following weighted average assumptions: